Chapter 0: Geologic Skills

 - An Introduction to Geology – An OER textbook for introductory geology developed by a team at Salt Lake Community College.

-In any case, the first few lab exercises are designed to review this material and do more advanced investigations for these topics.
+In any case, the first few chapters are designed to review this material and do more advanced investigations for these topics.
 Some of you may be wondering about this, though: Can you complete the exercises in this lab manual without having a previous geology course?
 If you’re the type of student who stays on top of their academic pursuits or easily picks up on new material/concepts, then you most likely won’t have an issue.
 If this doesn’t describe you, though, you may find you need to review the material in the OER links above a little more closely.

 0.2 – Academic Integrity

 As Benjamin Franklin said, “Honesty is the best policy,” and we believe students should follow this adage.
 However, in this digital age, cheating has become easier, and catching it has become harder, especially with large class sizes.
 Believe it or not, academic integrity (AKA cheating and plagiarism) is a major issue at most universities.
 The International Center for Academic Integrity conducted a survey of undergraduate and graduate students between 2002 and 2015.
 They found that 68% of undergraduate students and 43% of graduate students admitted to cheating on exams or other graded work at some point.
 That’s a staggering yet eye-opening statistic.
 To put that in perspective, if your lab class has 25 students, that means about 17 of your classmates have probably cheated at some point in their college career.

 One of the common issues we have found with academic honesty cases is that students don’t know they are cheating or plagiarizing.
 To help you understand this a bit more, we’ve put together a list of common offenses: